Berbem16/Aerie-Dev/README.md

 - **Location + Unit**: Find sightings within 10km of coordinates from "1st TSC"
 - **All Filters**: Time window + location radius + specific unit
 - **Unit Only**: Search for "21st TSC" → Shows all sightings from that unit

+## Map Visualization

+The Map tab provides an interactive visualization of UAS sightings using military symbols, enabling geographic analysis and spatial intelligence.

+### Key Features

+#### Military Symbol Display
+- **MIL-STD-2525 Symbols**: All sightings displayed as standard military symbols using milsymbol library
+- **Automatic Rendering**: Symbol codes from database converted to visual markers
+- **Professional Markers**: Military-grade symbology instead of generic map pins
+- **Standard Compliant**: Symbols follow NATO and US military standards

+#### Interactive Symbol Popups
+- **Click to View**: Click any symbol to see detailed sighting information
+- **Complete Details**: Type, time, location, unit, and description displayed
+- **Visual Feedback**: Symbols highlight when clicked
+- **Context-Aware**: Popup shows full sighting context

+#### Circle Search Functionality
+- **Draw Circles**: Use the circle drawing tool to select areas on the map
+- **Radius-Based Search**: Automatic search for sightings within drawn circle
+- **Visual Feedback**: Yellow circle overlay shows search area
+- **Real-Time Results**: Markers update instantly based on search
+- **Clear Search**: Button to reset and show all sightings

+#### Map Features
+- **Full-Screen Display**: Map takes up entire available space for maximum visibility
+- **Zoom & Pan**: Standard map controls for detailed exploration
+- **OpenStreetMap Tiles**: High-quality worldwide map rendering
+- **Responsive Design**: Adapts to different screen sizes

+### How to Use the Map

+1. **Navigate to Map Tab**: Click "MAP" in the left sidebar
+2. **View All Sightings**: All sightings displayed as military symbols automatically
+3. **Click Symbols**: Click any symbol to view details in a popup
+4. **Draw Circle to Search**: Use the circle tool in top-right to search specific areas
+5. **Clear Search**: Click "Clear Search" button when shown to reset
+6. **Zoom and Pan**: Navigate the map to explore different regions

+### Benefits
+- **Visual Intelligence**: See geographic patterns and clustering of sightings
+- **Military Symbols**: Professional symbology for standard compliance
+- **Spatial Analysis**: Understand the geographic distribution of UAS activity
+- **Interactive Exploration**: Click symbols to investigate specific incidents
+- **Area-Specific Search**: Draw circles to focus on specific geographic regions

 ### How to Use Advanced Search